 - Cell phones are allowed on the bus until they present a safety problem for the driver.

 - Students will be released at their designated bus stop only, unless prior written and phone permission has been given by the Transportation Department to exit the bus at another location.

 Understanding the Danger Zone

-According to the National Highway Traffic Safety Administration (NHTSA), the greatest risk to children isn’t riding school buses; it’s approaching or leaving them.
-The "Danger Zone" is the area surrounding the bus where children are hard to see.
+According to the National Highway Traffic Safety Administration (NHTSA), the greatest risk to children isn’t riding the school buses; it’s approaching or leaving them.
+The “Danger Zone” is the area surrounding the bus where children are hard to see.
 We want your children to be safe when they travel to and from school.
 Please help us by: